Jonathan M Scherch

 I earned my Novice and General Class amateur radio licenses in 1990 (duringSolar Cycle 22) thanks to great training classesled by W3WN (then-WN3VAW) at theCommunity College ofAllegheny County (in Pittsburgh, PA).I then earnedmyAdvancedClass license in 1991, and eventually earned my Amateur Extra Class license in March, 2010.
-I was alsolicensed in Japan as JO4FND, in Uganda as 5X1O, and in Rwanda as 9X0SS.
+I am alsolicensed in Japan as JO4FND, in Uganda as 5X1O, and in Rwanda as 9X0SS.

 My station is capable of (and typically operating on) 100% solar power via my 520-watt Kyocera PV system which I designed and installed in 2006.